Download the full outcome

 More detailed analysis of the responses to the consultation can be found in the accompanying Analysis Paper.

-The European Commission, in cooperation with Member States, have agreed a Directive with the aim of increasing the security of Network and Information Systems (NIS) within the European Union (EU).
-The Government supports the aims of the Directive and sets out in this consultation the proposed implementation approach in the UK.
+The European Commission, in cooperation with Member States, agreed on a Directive with the aim of increasing the security of Network and Information Systems (NIS) within the European Union (EU).
+The Directive on the security of Network and Information Systems (NIS Directive) was adopted by the European Parliament on 6 July 2016.
+The Government supported the aims of the Directive and set out in this consultation the proposed implementation approach in the UK.

 This consultation seeks views from industry, regulators and other interested parties on the Government’s plans to transpose the Directive into UK legislation.
 It sets out the Government’s proposed transposition approach and asks a series of questions on a range of detailed policy issues relating to transposition.